-2018 Stockholder Advisory Vote on Named Executive Officer Compensation
+2019 Stockholder Advisory Vote on Named Executive Officer Compensation

-We conducted our annual stockholder advisory vote on named executive officer compensation (the "Say-on-Pay" vote) at our 2018 annual meeting of stockholders on October 24, 2018.
+We conducted our annual stockholder advisory vote on named executive officer compensation (the "Say-on-Pay" vote) at our 2019 annual meeting of stockholders on November 15, 2019.
 We believe that it is important for our stockholders to have an opportunity to have an advisory vote on executive compensation on an annual basis as a means to express their views regarding our executive compensation philosophy, our compensation program, policies, and practices, and the Compensation Committee's decisions regarding executive compensation, all as disclosed in our proxy statements.
 The Board of Directors and the Compensation Committee value the opinions of our stockholders and, to the extent that there is any significant vote against the compensation of our Named Executive Officers as disclosed in this proxy statement, we will consider our stockholders' concerns and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.
+Our Compensation Committee is willing to meet with the Company's stockholders to discuss executive compensation matters.

-At the 2018 annual meeting of stockholders, more than 98% of the votes cast on the Say-on-Pay proposal were voted in favor of our Named Executive Officers' compensation.
-The Compensation Committee reviewed the final vote results and, largely based on this significant level of support, determined that there were no significant stockholder concerns that would require us to make any significant changes to our executive compensation program at this time.
+At the 2019 annual meeting of stockholders, more than 98% of the votes cast on the Say-on-Pay proposal were voted in favor of our Named Executive Officers' compensation.
+Notwithstanding the final vote results, and despite this significant level of support, the Compensation Committee nonetheless reviewed, assessed and attempted to balance the negative financial impact arising from the COVID-19 pandemic including uncertainties arising thereof against the need to retain and motivate our senior officers.
+The Compensation Committee then determined that there were no significant stockholder concerns that would require us to make any significant changes to our executive compensation program at this time; provided, however, the Compensation Committee and our Chief Executive Officer agreed it was important to attempt to balance the diverging interests with respect to uncertainties arising from the COVID-19 pandemic as well as retaining and motivating the Company's senior officers (including our employees generally).
 Our Chief Executive Officer and our Chief Financial Officer will continue to be willing to meet with the Company's stockholders on executive compensation and other matters.